-Longer term reactions include unpredictable emotions, flashbacks, strained relationships and even physical symptoms like headaches or nausea.
-These responses can be masked within other problems such as excessive alcohol, tobacco and/or drug use.
-Interpersonal relations can become strained, work-related absenteeism may increase and, in extreme situations, divorce can be an unfortunate by-product.
-Survivor guilt is also quite common and can lead to serious depressive illness or neurotic anxiety as well (APA, 1994; Mitchell, 1983; Young, 1994).
+Longer-term reactions include unpredictable emotions, flashbacks, strained relationships and even physical symptoms like headaches or nausea.
+These responses can be masked within other problems such as excessive alcohol, tobacco and drug use.
+Interpersonal relations can become strained, work-related absenteeism may increase, and, in extreme situations, divorce can be an unfortunate by-product.
+Survivor guilt is also quite common and can lead to severe depressive illness or neurotic anxiety (APA, 1994; Mitchell, 1983; Young, 1994).

-Children who experience trauma may suffer severe and long lasting effects.
-Traumatized children see the world as a dangerous frightening place.
-Trauma that is not resolved in childhood, may leave a child feeling helpless and insecure for life.
+Children who experience trauma may suffer severe and long-lasting effects.
+Traumatised children see the world as a dangerous, frightening place.
+Trauma that is not resolved in childhood may leave a child feeling helpless and insecure for life.
 They experience a fundamental sense of fear which can be caused by: